fabiocarrella/handbook/book/tedcog/lab_protocols.md

 ### Standard Operating Procedure
 As mentioned above, the lab has a “standard operating procedure” (SOP) for ethics related to our general line of work.
-Yoy may view it [here](https://uob.sharepoint.com/:f:/r/teams/grp-lewandowsky-lab/Shared%20Documents/Ethics_Example/SOP?csf=1&web=1&e=VkYcM0).
+You may view it [here](https://uob.sharepoint.com/:f:/r/teams/grp-lewandowsky-lab/Shared%20Documents/Ethics_Example/SOP?csf=1&web=1&e=VkYcM0).

 **What does it mean for you?**
 In short, it means that if you want to conduct research using any of the items listed in Appendix 2 of the SOP (or for better browsing, see Christoph Abel's helpful [table](https://docs.google.com/spreadsheets/d/1f5gzEw6kRsyLwiC8kVjhsEP2DgRxL1Dvj900p494tKs/edit#gid=1762177533) and search for UoB Ethics code 12099), you are eligible to do so as a checklist application and avoid a full ethics review.